clojure-emacs/clojure-ts-mode/README.md

 Not yet out of the box, but that [should change soon](https://github.com/clojure-emacs/cider/pull/3461).
 Feel free to help out with the remaining work, so we can expedite the process.

-For now, when you take care of the keybindings for the cider functions you use and ensure `cider-mode` is enabled for `clojure-ts-mode` buffers in your config, most functinality should already work:
+For now, when you take care of the keybindings for the cider functions you use and ensure `cider-mode` is enabled for `clojure-ts-mode` buffers in your config, most functionality should already work:

 ```emacs-lisp
 (add-hook 'clojure-ts-mode-hook #'cider-mode)